Trump's conflicting rhetoric on border separations muddles immigration debate

 At the end of a particularly acrimonious week, President Donald Trump roiled tensions once again with vacillating rhetoric over the ongoing immigration debate fueled by family separations at the U.S.-Mexico border.

-In a stark message to members of his own party on Capitol Hill Friday morning, Trump instructed Republican lawmakers to "stop wasting your time" on a legislative fix for immigration until after the midterm elections in November.
+In a stark message to members of his own party on Capitol Hill Friday morning, Trump instructed Republican lawmakers to "stop wasting their time" on a legislative fix for immigration until after the midterm elections in November.

 Senate Republicans hold a two-seat majority and are defending eight seats this election cycle.

-Ahead of his expected remarks Friday with Angel Families - the loved ones of those killed by undocumented immigrants - Trump's latest Twitter crusade comes after telling members, "I'm with you 100%" during a closed-door meeting Tuesday with House Republicans on immigration, according to a statement from White House principal deputy press secretary Raj Shah.
+Trump's latest Twitter crusade came after telling members, "I'm with you 100%" during a closed-door meeting Tuesday with House Republicans on immigration," according to a statement from White House principal deputy press secretary Raj Shah.

 Later on Tuesday, the president echoed the message on Twitter, urging, "Now is the best opportunity ever for Congress to change the ridiculous and obsolete laws on immigration."

-By Friday, frustrated with Republicans in the House of Representatives for failing to pass a conservative immigration bill on Thursday and delaying a planned vote on a GOP compromise measure until next week, Trump launched a rallying cry for his base, calling on voters to "elect more Republicans" to pass the "pass the finest, fairest and most comprehensive Immigration Bills anywhere in the world."
+By Friday, frustrated with Republicans in the House of Representatives for failing to pass a conservative immigration bill on Thursday and delaying a planned vote on a GOP compromise measure until next week, Trump launched a rallying cry for his base, calling on voters to "elect more Republicans" to "pass the finest, fairest and most comprehensive Immigration Bills anywhere in the world."

-Hoping to reform an immigration system that is said to be "broken" by members of both sides of the aisle, Republican lawmakers aimed to implement legislative reforms that would address the ongoing crisis over the Trump's administration's "zero tolerance" policy after outrage erupted over family separations at the border.
+Hoping to repair an immigration system that is said to be "broken" by members of both sides of the aisle, Republican lawmakers aimed to implement legislative reforms that would address the ongoing crisis over the Trump's administration's "zero tolerance" policy after outrage erupted over family separations at the border.

 Contending with vote counts wasn't the GOP's only struggle this week, however, as they worked to parse the president's shifting signals and policy pivots.